lietxia/XiaoXinAir14IML_2019_hackintosh/BIOS_UnlockOCPM/readme-en.md

 * Do not overclock the memory!!!

 ## Purpose:
-	Unlock the overclocking performance menu menu and items
+	Unlock the overclocking performance menu

 ## Tools:
 * FPT H2OEZE SetupUtility_UnlockOCPM.ffs